BenDMyers/a11y.surf/README.md

 ## Develop locally

-Clone this repo, run `cd a11y.surf`, and install the dependencies with one of the following commands depending on your package manager, :
+Clone this repo, run `cd a11y.surf`, and install the dependencies with one of the following commands depending on your package manager:

 ### Yarn